DPM1997/TFGMecanography/TO DO LIST.md

 Delete the examples scenes of UI, located in *TextMesh Pro* Unity Start desining the UI
-    -Desing a Menu for the sound and to reset the level
+    -Desing a Menu for the sound and to reset the level -Desing Main Manu
+Make a first tutorial Level

 # DONE LIST

 ## High Priority

+## Medium Priority

+## Low Priority

+# CHANGE VERSION
+## Version 0.2.1
+## High Priority
 Read some documentation of actual studies about the amount of letters used in some languages(spanish and english) to make an option to the random mode that consider this and change the percentajes of spawn of the keys to match the studies.
 Make an option in random mode to use the data of frequency of letters in spanish
 ## Medium Priority
 ## Low Priority

-# CHANGE VERSION
 ## Version 0.2.0
 ## High Priority
 Make some kind of Array or Dicctionary to make levels